andwn/marsdev/README.md

 If your IDE lets you configure what the build/run buttons do, just have it run something like this.

- * Build: `MARSDEV=/path/to/mars make`
+ * Build: `make MARSDEV=/path/to/mars`
  * Run: `/path/to/an/emulator out.bin`

 ### This takes so long to compile!

-GCC is a very large lad.
+If I could make it shorter I would, but GCC is a very large lad.
 We just have to deal with it.

 ## Examples